michaelkotelnikov/resourcequota-pods/README.md

 ### Conclusion

-If a developer is using the RollingUpdate strategy it must have resources available in the ResourceQuota to fit the largest pod that's going to roll out.
+If a developer is using the RollingUpdate strategy it must have resources available in the ResourceQuota to fit the largest pod that is going to roll out.